SchulzLab/SNEEP/README.md

 # Build our tool

 SOON: We provide a bioconda package to install the main functionality of our approach.
+(need to make sure that bioconda is listed as a conda channal url (check with conda info), otherwise add with conda config --add channels bioconda)

 If want to directly install it, please make sure that the following software is available on your machine: